RedPointGlobal/redpoint-rpi/docs/greenfield.md

 <details>
 <summary><strong>Secret Key Reference</strong> — All supported keys (click to expand)</summary>

 The table below lists all keys the chart can read from the secret.
-The scaffolder generates the keys relevant to your platform automatically.
+The Interaction CLI generates the keys relevant to your platform automatically.
 Include additional keys only if your configuration requires them.

 | Key | When Required | Description |
 |-----|---------------|-------------|